spring-ai-playground

 Approve a call in Agentic Chat { #chat }

-When the agent calls a gated tool, a dialog appears titled Tool approval required with the rendered prompt and two buttons:
+When the agent calls a gated tool, a dialog appears titled Tool approval required with the tool’s risk-level chip (hover it for the rationale), the rendered prompt, and two buttons:

-If you don’t answer within two minutes, or close the dialog, the call is declined automatically - approval fails safe.
-If the agent requested several tools at once, each gated one is confirmed on its own; ungated calls run without interruption.
+If you don’t answer within two minutes (configurable), or close the dialog, the call is declined automatically - approval fails safe.
+If the agent requested several gated tools in the same step, they appear together in one dialog with a chip-labeled row per call, so you answer them all at once; ungated calls run without interruption.

 Walk through it end to end in Tutorial 11 - Approve a Tool in Chat.